-- 1. Warm engine by running for a few minutes.
-(Refer to the engine operator's manual for oil & filter replacement instructions.) - 2.
-Remove the oil drain hose (A, Figure 14) from the cable clamp (C) that is located underneath the engine deck on the left-hand side of the frame. - 3.
-Place a small pan under the oil drain hose to catch the oil.
-Using the appropriate tools, remove the cap (B, Figure 14) from the oil drain hose (A) and drain the engine oil into the pan. - 4.
-After draining, replace the cap and wipe up any spilled oil.
-Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - 5.
-Place an absorbent shop cloth under the engine oil filter.
-Remove the engine oil filter and replace with a new one. - 6.
-Remove the shop cloth and wipe up any spilled oil.
+- Warm engine by running for a few minutes.
+(Refer to the engine operator's manual for oil & filter replacement instructions.) - Remove the oil drain hose (A, Figure 15) from the cable clamp (B) on the right-hand side of the frame and route the hose through hole in the engine deck as shown in Figure 15. - Place a small pan under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the cap from the oil drain hose (A) and drain the engine oil. - After draining, replace the cap and wipe up any spilled oil.
+Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - Place an absorbent shop cloth under the engine oil filter.
+Remove the engine oil filter and replace with a new one. - Remove the shop cloth and wipe up any spilled oil.

-Figure 13.
+Figure 14.
 Checking Tire Pressure